Crowndev/bitcore-crown/auxpow.md

 08 31 ff de fc 25 19 fd 13 7f 95 e9 88 22 b7 5d 3c da 9a d2 d0 b0 f1 32 67 6c a9 62 45 6a 76 cc
 ```

-Because they matches, the verification is OK.
+Because they match, the verification is OK.

 Verification 2
 ==============